michaelmelanson/neuron-playground/README.markdown

 # Neuron model playground

-This is an implementation of a Hindmarsh-Rose neuron model as described by (Steur, 2006).
+This is an implementation of a Hindmarsh-Rose neuron model, with the parameterization described in (Steur, 2006).

 It uses the GNU Scientific Library for numeric integration, ZeroMQ for internal messaging and pthread for threading.